Israeli families fleeing rat-race revive once-doomed kibbutzim

 Kibbutz residents make up less than two percent of Israel's 8.3 million population.
 But the communities have spawned much of the country's political, military and cultural elite and account for more than 40 percent of national agricultural output.

-Addressing their economic problems a decade ago, kibbutzim began a process of "privatization", incorporating free market structures while retaining a strong social safety net, including attractive health, welfare and education benefits.
+Addressing their economic problems a decade ago, kibbutzim began a process of "privatisation", incorporating free market structures while retaining a strong social safety net, including attractive health, welfare and education benefits.

 The number of kibbutz newcomers has been growing since, spiking in 2011 when a social protest swept the country and hundreds of thousands of middle class Israelis took to the streets to demonstrate against soaring living and housing costs.